Expert medical and surgical care in Thailand

 Laparoscopic Approach

-All modern fundoplications are performed laparoscopically — through five small incisions with camera guidance.
-The operating time is one to two hours, hospital stay is one to two nights, and recovery is measured in days rather than weeks.
+All modern fundoplications are performed laparoscopically, through five small incisions with camera guidance.
+The operating time is one to two hours and the hospital stay is one to two nights.
+You are walking the same day and back to light daily activity within a few days, with full recovery over about four to six weeks as your diet returns to normal.
 Open anti-reflux surgery has been almost entirely replaced by the laparoscopic approach.

 • Five small incisions of 5–12 mm each